Heidi Weng

 Heidi Weng (born 20 July 1991) is a Norwegian cross-country skier and fell runner.

 Career

 In cross-country skiing her best individual World Cup finish is her victories in Tour de Ski both 2016–17 and 2017–18.
 She has won three gold medals at the Junior World Championships, two in relay and one in pursuit.
 She has won six medals at World Championships, four of them gold.

 She is a Norwegian senior champion in fell running in 2010, and placed fourth at the World Junior Championships in the same year.
 She is also a Norwegian junior champion in cross-country running.

 She hails from Ytre Enebakk, but represents the club IL i BUL.

 Weng won the bronze medal at the skiathlon event at the 2014 Winter Olympics in Sochi.

+Heidi Weng won the Bronze medal in 20 kilometre skiathlon at the 2026 Winter Olympics.

+Weng later won the Silver medal in the 50 km classical race at the same Olympics.

 Cross-country skiing results

 All results are sourced from the International Ski Federation (FIS).